2Latinos/nuntiux/README.md

 ## Caveats

-`Nuntiux` tries to execute your expectations by simply calling their declarations inside a `try-catch` expression.
+Nuntiux tries to execute your expectations by simply calling their declarations inside a `try-catch` expression.
 Because of this, non-matching expectations will return a `function_clause`, that is caught.
-Since it's not possible (at this moment) to distinguish a `function_clause` provoked by `Nuntiux`' internal code or your own, we propose you to make sure your functions don't fail with a `function_clause`.
+Since it's not possible (at this moment) to distinguish a `function_clause` provoked by Nuntiux's internal code or your own, we propose you to make sure your functions don't fail with a `function_clause`.
 You can also check the message history to understand if a given message was mocked and/or